 - Safe Mode: This tells you whether or not Firefox is currently in Safe Mode.

-- Profiles: Clicking on about:profiles will take you to a page still in development that will replace the Profile Manager.
+- Profiles: Clicking on about:profiles will take you to the Profile Manager.

 Crash Reports for the Last 3 Days